upempty/arch_box/work/notes.md

 but it will skip to store if it's already committed.

 When activation failure, it will rollback, but as the data was already commited/stored.
-And our rollback means that for transaction subscriber rollback, which is the inform flag, but not the real data rollback.
+And our rollback means that for transaction subscriber rollback, which is the inform flag, but not the real data from DB rollback.